jessebmiller/treacherous-winds/src/playbooks/ranger.md

 Focus: The lessons you learned about predation and understanding who you really are deep down

-Answer all of the following you're curious about
+Answer all of the following that you're curious about
 * Do you embody your own identity, separate from your predatory instincts?
 How?
 * Do you you love yourself more than the distance of the wild?
 How?
 * Do you sacrifice your independance and embrace love?
 How?